shldn/assembly-observer/README.md

 ### Who do I talk to? ###

-* Owned by Sheldon Brown, Erik Hill, and Wes Hawkins of the Arthur C. Clarke Center for Human Imagination at University of California, San Diego.
+* Owned and maintained by Sheldon Brown, Erik Hill, and Wes Hawkins of the Arthur C. Clarke Center for Human Imagination at University of California, San Diego.